local-motion/smokefree-initiative-service/README.md

 ### Mutation

-In order to test a initiativeMutation, use the following query:
+In order to test a mutation, use the following query:
 ```
-initiativeMutation CreateArticle($input: CreateArticleInput!) {
+mutation CreateArticle($input: CreateArticleInput!) {
   createArticle(input: $input) {
     id
   }